janus-idp/backstage-showcase/docs/dynamic-plugins/installing-external-plugins.md

 npx @janus-idp/cli@latest package package-dynamic-plugins --tag quay.io/example/image:v0.0.1
 ```

-The `--tag` argument is required and specifies the image name and tag.
+The `--tag` argument is required when using this packaging method.
+It specifies the image name and tag.
 The image won't be pushed to the registry automatically; use the `podman push` or `docker push` command to push the image to the registry.

-### Step 2.b Packaging a Plugin into a `tgz` Archive
+#### Creagin a `tgz` Archive

 **Prerequisites:**